raspberrypi/documentation/hardware/raspberrypi/booteeprom.md

 ## Updating the bootloader

 We recommend setting up your Pi so that it automatically updates the bootloader: this means you will get new features and bug fixes as they are released.
-Bootloader updates are performed by the `rpi-eeprom` package, which installs a service that runs at boot-time to check for critical updates.
+Bootloader updates are performed by the `rpi-eeprom` package, which installs a service that runs at boot-time to check for critical updates. `rpi-eepom` is available in the latest Raspberry Pi OS releases.

 ```
 sudo apt update
 sudo apt full-upgrade
-sudo apt install rpi-eeprom
 ```

 If you wish to control when the updates are applied you can disable the systemd service from running automatically and run `rpi-eeprom-update` manually.